A Mostly Online Theatre Education Master's Degree with Applied Summer Workshops

 A program representative will share information about the program and answer any questions you have.

 Location: Online – Please register in advance

 Because of our mostly online delivery model, we have been able to help educators nationwide take their instructional skills to new heights.
 UNC-trained theatre educators are developing gifted performers, skillful technicians and dazzling productions at universities, colleges and high schools throughout the United States.

 Winner of the 2019 Educational Theatre Association Founder's Award

 Congratulations to Program Coordinator and professor Mary Schuttler, who received the Founder's Award from the Educational Theatre Association at their national conference.
 The award recognizes an individual or group who has made significant contributions to the growth and development of theatre education, research, and practice.

 2 1/2 years

 Online program + Summer Greeley workshops: starts each Fall term

-- Three 3-credit online courses spread out over two academic years (graduate transfer credits may also apply).
+- Four 3-credit online courses (graduate transfer credits may also apply).

-- Two 3-week summer institutes (one 9-credit institute each summer) for 18 credits.
+- Two 3-week in-person summer institutes for 18 credits.